Gruppe1DevOps/DevOpsG1/Horvath/PT/README.md

 # Devops G1
+  - Harald Beier
+  - Susanne Peer
+  - Patrick Prugger
+  - Philipp Palatin

+We worked mostly via the Liveshare extension, so there can often be uneven pushes in the Git repository.

+---

 This is the subfolder / repository for the courses DEVOPS ILV and DEVOPS PT - MCCE second semester for the lecturer Kevin Horvath